-Southern Dalmatia’s shining gem is Dubrovnik, of course, but there’s plenty of other gorgeous places to holiday in and things to see and do besides in this part of Croatia.
-We’re roughly counting covering the part of Croatia that includes the Peljesac Peninsula down to the border with Montenegro in this section – technically, the islands of Korcula, Mljet and the Elafiti islands are also in this part of the country but we have separate sections for those.
+Southern Dalmatia’s shining gem is Dubrovnik, of course, but there’s plenty of other gorgeous places to holiday in and things to see and do in this part of Croatia.
+We’re roughly covering the part of Croatia that includes the Peljesac Peninsula down to the border with Montenegro in this section – technically, the islands of Korcula, Mljet and the Elafiti islands are also in this part of the country but we have separate sections for those.

 The Peljesac Peninsula is also famed for its wonderful wines – many of Croatia’s top wines are from this part of the country.
 One of the most pleasant things to do when visiting Southern Dalmatia is to go on a tour of some of the local wineries!

 Highlights in Southern Dalmatia

 Ston‘s magnificent town walls rival Dubrovnik’s (in fact they are even longer!) and are wonderful to visit on a day trip.
 Then, when you’ve worked up an appetite, head to sample some oysters – something else the town is famous for!